Habits That Helped Me Write My Book

 “The great thing, then, in all education, is to make our nervous system our ally instead of our enemy.
 It is to fund and capitalize our acquisitions, and live at ease upon the interest of the fund.
 For this we must make automatic and habitual, as early as possible, as many useful actions as we can, and guard against the growing into ways that are likely to be disadvantageous to us, as we should guard against the plague.
 The more of the details of our daily life we can hand over to the effortless custody of automatism, the more our higher powers of mind will be set free for their own proper work. “

-With my book having finally coming out after many years of work, it obviously didn’t just appear out of thin air.
+My book came out after many years of work, it obviously didn’t just appear out of thin air.
 It was a byproduct of some level of discipline comprised of habits built up over the years.
 I thought I would share some of them in order to shed light on one person’s journey towards accomplishing a meaningful life goal.
 I’m going to first start with the habits we’ve developed at CWS and how those ended up contributing mightily to the creation of my book.

 CWS* is a strategy-oriented organization in that we think we can improve our odds of earning compelling risk-adjusted returns if we can generate insights about enduring, powerful trends that we have the resources and capability to take advantage of them.
 To identify these opportunities (and risks) we have found it’s important to build into our company a series of meetings each year that allow us to plan for the company’s direction, market reviews to assess which areas offer strong upside potential, and a review of all of our technology systems and future trends we should be looking into.